-She has received numerous awards having to do with her work on behalf of relative caregivers for over 30 years, and continues to work with Grandparents As Parents in the capacity of Clinical Director and Board Member.
-Sylvia lives in Sherman Oaks with her husband of 21 years and their two daughters ages 20 and 17.
+She has received numerous awards having to do with her work on behalf of relative caregivers for over 30 years, and is a founding member of Alliance of Relative Caregivers (ARC).
+Sylvie lives in Sherman Oaks with her husband of 22 years and their two daughters ages 21 and 18.
 They have been caregivers to several children through the years.

 BOBBIE JO DEAN

 Bobbie Jo Dean holds a B.S. in Mathematics from California State University, Northridge, and is a licensed CPCU who has worked at 21st Century Insurance for 27 years.
 She became a “big sister” through Big Brothers/Big Sisters in 2003.
 Her “little sister” lost her grandmother, who was her primary guardian, at which point Bobbie Jo became her primary caregiver.
 She says the process of going from “big sister” to being a single mom was difficult, but so worthwhile.
 Since then, she married and her husband brought his two children into the family.
 Today, they live on 3 acres with 20 chickens and all three kids.
 Bobbie Jo and her husband also took in her daughter’s young nephew for several months when he was detained into foster care.
 The family spends their time playing sports, fixing up their home, and scuba diving.